grapa-dev/grapa/docs/SYSLIBS.md

 ## putenv (type, value)
 See getenv.

-# $obj
+# $OBJ
-Several classes inherit $obj, such as $STR and $INT and $LIST.
-Functions that can be used across the different data types are placed in the $obj class.
+Several classes inherit $OBJ, such as $STR and $INT and $LIST.
+Functions that can be used across the different data types are placed in the $OBJ class.
 Some of these functions may move to other classes.
-The $obj class is a general place to place functions as a starting point.
+The $OBJ class is a general place to place functions as a starting point.
 For example, the setfloat and setfix functions may move to the $sys class.

-There is not much use in creating an $obj instance on it's own.

 ## type()
 All objects will return the type.